 Aurangzeb regnal years 48-49 (AH 1115-1116) (1705-1707 CE)

 Akhbars, or newsletters/papers relating to the transactions of the court of the Mughal Emperor Aurangzeb, for the following years of his reign: 48-49.
-This corresponds to AH 1115-1116, or 1705-1707 CE.
+This corresponds roughly to AH 1115-1116, or 1705-1707 CE.
+Please see this chart for a working guide to converting these years between different calendars.
 Written in Shikastah on separate slips of paper which were bound into green leather volumes in London in the C19th.
 First catalogued in Morley, 1854, p.
 128. Dimensions approx 24 x 16 cm (h x w).
 Each volume comprising ca. 300 folios in total.
 Digitization sponsored by the Bharat Itihas Sanshodhak Mandal and Prof Rajeev Kinra.

 The donation of these Akhbars to the Royal Asiatic Society is attributed to James Tod.
 Tod likely acquired them in Rajasthan, where he served as an agent of the East India Company during the first two decades of the nineteenth century.
 Henry Beveridge noted that Tod left no account of how he acquired the newsletters, but ‘from the Nagari endorsements on them it would appear that they had belonged to a Hindu Serishta [sar-rishta, i.e. a court record keeper], and presumably to one in Rajputana.
 Apparently they are notes by the court agent of some Rajputana prince of the daily occurrences of the Moghul Court’ (Journal of the Royal Asiatic Society, 1908, p.
 1122).